Bargain Flutes!

 This tenor features a beautiful maple voice and meets the needs of an experienced hobbyist like myself.
 You can read my full review of it here.

-Though I love it and find it a great deal, be aware that serious recorders players will find the instrument inadequate.
+Though I love it and find it a great deal, serious recorder players will find the instrument inadequate.
 You have to know your particular instrument intimately in order to adjust your breath to play each note in tune.

-So serious musicians will want to pay hundreds more for a top quality tenor, but this one meets my needs as a more casual flutist just fine.
+So true musicians will want to pay hundreds more for a top quality tenor, but this one meets my needs as a more casual flutist just fine.

 Tin Whistle in D -- Clarke Sweetone